DavTEB/OPC_P2/ReadME.md

 # Books to Scrape - Web Scraping - Openclassrooms Python Project 2 / 13
-A web scraping project that extracts book information from the "Books to Scrape" website for educational purposes
+A web scraping project that extracts book information from the "Books to Scrape" website

 ## Project Overview